lolsokje/InternationaalProject/README.md

 In the ZIP file you can find the files for the API.
 To run it, install NodeJS and the packages in the package.json file.
 Then run server.js

+### Website

+In the ZIP file are al the files of the website.
+Deploy the folder in your root folder of your server and it works.